mongodb-industry-solutions/retail-store/resources/chatbot/README.md

     },
     "status_history": {
       "name": "StatusHistory[]",
       "description": "the list of changes to the status of the order with the date.
-The current status is the most recent value", "fields": {
+Each status change has the status name and the timestamp at which it changed.
+The current status of he order is the most recent change.", "fields": {
         "status": {
           "name": "string",